+2025/26 2024/25

-2024/25 2023/24 Proportion of finance costs allowable against letting income Nil Nil
+Proportion of finance costs NO. N/I

+allowable against letting income Nil Nil

-- 1. Finance costs comprise mainly interest, but include related matters such as arrangement fees. - 2.
-A tax reducer at 20% of the disallowed finance costs is available to reduce the landlord's income tax liability, but is subject to certain restrictions. - 3.
-These rules do not affect qualifying furnished holiday lets, commercial property or corporate landlords.
+- Finance costs comprise mainly interest, but include related matters such as arrangement fees. - A tax reducer at 20% of the disallowed finance costs is available to reduce the landlord's income tax liability, but is subject to certain restrictions. - 3.
+These rules do not affect commercial property or corporate landlords.